Just Dance 2014

-Just Dance 2014 is a 2013 dance rhythm game developed by Ubisoft Paris, Ubisoft Milan, Ubisoft Reflections, Ubisoft Bucharest, Ubisoft Pune, Ubisoft Montpellier and Ubisoft Barcelona and published by Ubisoft.
+Just Dance 2014 is a 2013 dance rhythm game developed and published by Ubisoft.
 The fifth main installment of the Just Dance series, it was announced at Ubisoft's E3 2013 press event, and released for PlayStation 3, Xbox 360, Wii, and Wii U on 9 October 2013, and for PlayStation 4 and Xbox One as a launch title on 15 November and 22 November 2013 respectively.

 The game introduced several new features to the franchise, including expanded second screen support for Wii U and Xbox platforms, the ability to record and share video clips of gameplay on supported platforms, and online multiplayer through the "World Dance Floor" mode.

 Gameplay

 As in previous installments, players must mimic the routine of an on-screen dancer to a chosen song, scoring points based on their accuracy.
 The game requires motion controllers to dance (Wii Remotes on Wii and Wii U, PlayStation Move on PlayStation 3, a choice of either PlayStation Move or PlayStation Camera on PlayStation 4, and Kinect on Xbox 360 and Xbox One).

 Selected songs now feature "On Stage" modes—routines in which one player dances in a lead role while others perform as backup dancers.
 Lyrics are displayed above the dancers in this mode instead of the bottom left, in order to focus on singing along.
 The Xbox One version also include an alternate routine for "Kiss You" (serving as a classic routine in that said version instead of the original four player routine, which has been the classic routine on other consoles, in which is now the alternate routine in that said version) that can be played by up to six players at once.
 However, Dance Crew routines are four players only in that said version.
-The "AutoDance" feature allows users to record footage of their gameplay, which can then be uploaded to the Just Dance website or shared on social networks.
+The "AutoDance" is feature allows users to record footage of their gameplay, which can then be uploaded to the Just Dance website or shared on social networks.
 The "Karaoke" feature allows players to use connected microphones to sing along to all of the lyrics on-screen.
 Players also earn bonus "Mojo" points for singing along.
 "Gold Moves" in Mashups have made its return after its absence from the previous game, Just Dance 4.